Vick606/project-library/README.md

 2. Navigate to the project directory
 3. Open index.html in your browser

-🤝 Contributing
+# 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Fork the Project
+# Fork the Project
-Create your Feature Branch
+- Create your Feature Branch
-Commit your Changes
+- Commit your Changes
-Push to the Branch
+- Push to the Branch
-Open a Pull Request
+- Open a Pull Request

-📜 License
+# 📜 License
-Distributed under the GNU General Public License v3.0.
+- Distributed under the GNU General Public License v3.0.
 See LICENSE for more information.

-📞 Contact
+# 📞 Contact
-vickoch20@gmail.com
+- vickoch20@gmail.com
-Project Link:

-🙏 Acknowledgements
+# 🙏 Acknowledgements
-The Odin Project
+- The Odin Project
-GitHub Pages
+- GitHub Pages